novix-sa/Pyplan/docs/User Guide/Model.md

 Any custom task, like for example assigning a value or definition to a node, can be executed running a button.
 Different than nodes its definition do not require the `result = ` sentence at the end, since there is no result to be stored.

 ### Module
 Modules are the containers of diagrams (workflows of nodes).
-You can enter into a module double clicking on ti
+You can enter into a module double clicking on it.

 ### Text